unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-zil-without-libraries.md

 }
 ```

-Although any string can be stored as a key under the domain, Unstoppable domains have [standardized the keys](../../domain-registry-essentials/records-reference.md) across many applications.
+Although any string can be stored as a key under the domain, Unstoppable domains have [standardized the keys](../../getting-started/domain-registry-essentials/records-reference.md) across many applications.

 For the **Record is not found** error message, we can check if the domain has a BTC address.
 If not, we can show the error without cleaning the entire DOM.

-We will need to display errors in two functions: `resolve` and `displayResolution`.
+We will need to display errors in two functions: `resolve()` and `displayResolution()`.
 Here is how both functions should look after all of the updates:

-### Final resolve function
+### Final `resolve()` Function

 ```javascript
 async function resolve() {